 Ms. Rezanka provided Mr. Brigante an email from February 10, 2021 [The email can be found in file 20Z00036 located in the Planning and Development Department], and asked if he received that email.
-Mr. Brigante replied he did not receive the email because it is his work email address.
+Mr. Brigante replied he did not receive the email because it is his work email address and his I.T. department would not allow it to come through.

-Ms. Rezanka asked Mr. Brigante if he has the pictures from the Wildlife Commission regarding scrub jays and tortoises.
-Mr. Brigante replied yes, they've been sent to the biologist.
-Ms. Rezanka asked if he has submitted the pictures to the County.
+Ms. Rezanka asked Mr. Brigante if he has the pictures he mentioned from the Wildlife Commission regarding scrub jays and tortoises.
+Mr. Brigante replied yes, they've been texted to Lauren Barth, the biologist.
+Ms. Rezanka asked if he has submitted the pictures to County.
 Mr. Brigante replied he does not know if they were copied on any emails.